The short story:

 I didn’t think anyone would be interested in my story, but here you are!
 Thank you so much for visiting, I hope you stick around for a while.

-Sign up to my email list if you’ll like to receive updates – don’t worry my emails are not very regular because I’m a mum and I lack sleep and time.
+Don’t worry, my emails are not very frequent because I’m a working mum and I lack sleep and time.